Home » Philadelphia and its Suburbs

 Shady Brook Farms is located in Bucks County, only a few miles north of downtown Philadelphia.

 If you buy your tickets online, you can reserve a 30-minute window, which should definitely help to cut down on your wait time.
-You’ll also save money as tickets online are $40 per car (plus a $2 service fee) instead of $50 at the gate.
+You’ll also save money as tickets online are $30-50 per car (plus a $2 service fee), which is cheaper than the gate price.

 As you approach the ticket window, traffic actually splits into two lanes and stays that way throughout the show.
 The positive of this is that they can accommodate more vehicles and, on slow nights, you might even be able to switch lanes if the drivers in your lane are going too slowly (though you probably aren’t supposed to do that).